 Put simply, an MSP is an IT company who “remotely manages a customer’s IT infrastructure and/or end-user systems”, as defined by SearchITChannel.
 Upon the emergence of application service providers (ASPs), which later led to cloud computing, MSPs focused primarily on monitoring servers off-site.
 Though the responsibilities of an MSP have expanded, with some specialising in data storage while others focus more on legal IT services, the goal of an MSP is still the same – to ensure the efficiency and reliability of a company’s technological needs.

 For a business to be productive and profitable, they need to embrace technology.
-With £137.38 billion being spent on e-commerce in 2018 and a staggering 73% of people using online banking in 2019, the opportunities for a digitally connected company are constantly rising.
+With £137.38 billion being spent on e-commerce in 2018 and an estimated 93% of Brits were using online banking in 2022, the opportunities for a digitally connected company are constantly rising.
 But maintaining IT services is time-consuming and complex, hence the need for an externally managed IT service provider.
 With this in mind, it is no surprise that the market for MSPs has reached $193 billion.

 What Does A Managed IT Service Provider Do?